openstack-archive/patrole/doc/source/framework/rbac_utils.rst

 Test Setup
 ----------

-Automatic role switch in background.
+Automatic role override in background.

 Resources can be set up inside the ``resource_setup`` class method that Tempest provides.
 These resources are typically reserved for "expensive" resources